TorchLean

 lake exe -K cuda=true torchlean gpt2 --cuda --steps 1

-If cuda=true is not set, the same symbols resolve to CPU stubs and --cuda may error or fall back depending on the demo.
+If cuda=true is not set, the same symbols resolve to CPU stubs and --cuda may error or fall back depending on the example.
 See GPU and CUDA for the build/runtime split and each example's module header for model specific flags.
 Verification CLI tools (lake exe verify) do not need CUDA.

 7.8.2.
 The Two Commands To Remember🔗

-lake exe torchlean <demo> [args...]
+lake exe torchlean <example> [args...]

 Run one advanced example file: